Constitution of Bulgaria: Marriage

 Marriage is defined as a "voluntary union between a man and a woman", explicitly rejecting any marriages other than civil marriages concluded under this clause, thus effectively prohibiting both same-sex and polygamous marriages.

 Amendments to the constitution

 Amendments to most parts of the constitution may be adopted by the ordinary National Assembly, but the adoption of an entirely new constitution or the alteration of key articles, such as those pertaining to the form of state organization or national territory can only be adopted through the calling of a Grand National Assembly of Bulgaria.
 The Grand National Assembly is an extended National Assembly composed of 400 elected representatives, instead of the 240 in the ordinary National Assembly.
 It is tasked specifically with making major alterations to the nation's constitution and is dissolved following the completion of the amendment process.

-In either case, constitutional amendments may only be proposed either by 25% of the elected representatives within the assembly or by the President and require a 66% supermajority of elected representatives in order to be adopted.
+In either case, constitutional amendments may only be proposed either by 25% of the elected representatives within the assembly or by the President and require a two-thirds supermajority of elected representatives in order to be adopted.